eburke16/eburke16/README.md

 My love of learning extends beyond the classroom.
 <ul>
   <li> My family and I have lived in four countries: <b>Haiti, Senegal, Italy,</b> and the <b>United States</b>.
-    <li> I grew up in Massachusetts, but spent my summers working in New Hampshire, South Carolina, Colorado, and Wyoming.
+  <li> I grew up in <b>Massachusetts</b>, but spent my summers working in <b>New Hampshire, South Carolina, Colorado</b>, and <b>Wyoming</b>.
     <li> I absolutely love exploring new places, learning new languages, experimenting with new recipes, and meeting new people.
 <li> I started learning how to play tennis in 2022 and I'm 100% hooked.
 </ul>

+I love learning about how people and organizations are applying advancements in data science to solve complex problems.
 Please free to reach out for a coffee chat. ☕️